|

 If that is something you don't understand,

-do not "understand" it into something you can.
+try not to "understand" it into something you can.

 For to turn to face what you don't understand,